ost-fh/Visual-OO-Debugger/README.md

 ### Cluster Nodes

 Left-click on a node to collapse it along with its references to other nodes.
 Left-click on the cluster to expand it again.
-To expand all clusters at once, click on the 'Open all clusters' button in the top right-hand corner of the view.
+To expand all clusters at once, click on the 'Open all clusters' button in the upper right-hand corner of the view.

+### Hide Nodes

+Drag and drop a node or cluster onto the eye icon in the upper right-hand corner of the view to hide it.
+All hidden nodes and clusters can be revealed by clicking on the eye icon.

 ## Extension Settings

+![settings](./images/settings.png)

+### Visualization Styles

 By default, [vis.js](https://visjs.org/) is used to visualize the debug information.
-The preferred view can be changed in the User/Workspace Settings:
+The preferred view can be changed in the User/Workspace settings.

-![settings](./images/settings.png)
+### Customizable Colors

+The colors of nodes can be changed in the User/Workspace settings.
+The colors of edges and text on nodes are derived from the selected node colors.